hammertoe-claw-toes-mallet-toe-deformity-surgery

 The Hammertoe and toe straightening surgery procedure that we offer was developed by Mr Andrea Bianchi and his team who will be performing the treatment at our hospital in central London.

-The minimally invasive keyhole procedure is performed under precision using continuous X-ray imaging known as a fluoroscopy.
+The minimally invasive keyhole procedure is performed under precision using continuous x-ray imaging known as a fluoroscopy.
 The surgeon will then use surgical dental burrs to modify the bones of the foot and correct the deformity which are inserted via very small 2-3mm incisions.

 Following the procedure, the foot will be bandaged and taped using a specialised bandaging technique which allows the physiological healing process to spontaneously restructure the foot and avoid any additional stress caused by arbitrary immobilisation.
 You will also be provided with a specialised orthopaedic shoe to wear and you will be encouraged to walk on the foot before leaving the hospital.